khadas/khadas_docs/linux/source/vim1/HdmiResolution.md

-title: HIDM Setting Usage
+title: HIDM Resolution
 ---

 This document will introduce how to setting HDMI resolution.

-{% note info Only for Linux 4.9 image, mainline kernel image can use a more common way! %}
+{% note info Only for Linux 4.9 image. %}

 {% endnote %}